fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/applications.md

 An example of a FIXM Application is the **FF-ICE Application** developed and released by the FIXM CCB.
 This application addresses the use of FIXM Core in the specific context of FF-ICE.
-It provides harmonized FF-ICE Message data structure (e.g. data structures for representing the FF-ICE Filing Status, the FF-ICE Planning Status etc.) and the FF-ICE message templates (e.g. the template for the FF-ICE Filed Flight Plan Message, the template for the FF-ICE Flight Cancellation Message etc.), in line with the FF-ICE Implementation Guidance Manual.
+It provides harmonized FF-ICE Message data structures (e.g. data structures for representing the FF-ICE Filing Status, the FF-ICE Planning Status, etc.) and the FF-ICE message templates (e.g. the template for the FF-ICE Filed Flight Plan Message, the template for the FF-ICE Flight Cancellation Message, etc.) in line with the FF-ICE Implementation Guidance Manual.

 More details about this FF-ICE Application can be found in [this chapter](fixm-in-support-of-ffice/ffice-application-for-fixm.md) .